Academic Catalog

 (1 credit) (Spring Semester)

-Synthesis (1) (S) Synthesis into nursing practice is designed to assist students in assimilating core nursing content as they prepare for the NCLEX-RN licensure examination and enter practice.
+Synthesis is designed to assist students in assimilating core nursing content as they prepare for the NCLEX-RN licensure examination and enter practice.
 The content in this course promotes student success by providing opportunities to improve and develop study skills through guided intense preparation and interactive critical thinking activities.

 Prerequisite(s): Level III nursing courses.